rrthomas/new-python-project/README.md

 ## Installation

 ```
-pip install python-project-template
+pip install new-python-project
 ```

 ## Creating a new project

-Run `python-project-template DIRECTORY`.
+Run `new-python-project DIRECTORY`.
 The program will prompt you for basic information about the project, attempting to give sensible default values, and then create the project in the given directory.

 You can run your new program: